golucristian22/myGymSite/README.md

 # myGymSite
-This is a site for my gym
+This is a site for my future gym when i'd be a milionare to build it